-Jacqueline Taylor, mum of two, has been working in Early Childhood Education for 19 years.
-She currently works for footsteps - a nationwide service offering home-based childcare and free 1:1 learning programmes to give children the best start.
+Jacqueline Taylor, mum of two, worked for 25 years in ECE and currently works as an early intervention teacher.
 As a qualified ECE teacher, she is especially interested in working with under 3s to understand and help them develop a strong foundation for the future.

 Writers: Jacqueline Taylor